adslbarxatov/ADP/docs/index.md

 ### 1. We work on free base

 :warning: There are no explicit or implied payments for Policy Objects.
-If some Objects use components with partially free licenses, this is reflected in the annotations of the corresponding projects.
+If Objects use components with partially free licenses, this is reflected in the annotations of the corresponding projects.

 ### 2. We don’t use ads

-:warning: The Policy Objects have no promotional elements, except for links to the Laboratory’s own projects.
+:warning: The Policy Objects have no promotional elements, except for references to the Laboratory’s own projects.
-All links can only be called by the user and only manually and have no automatic triggers.
+All references can only be used by the user and only manually and have no automatic triggers.

 ### 3. We don’t use autoupdate